Konishiki Yasokichi: Close to yokozuna

 By late 1991 Konishiki was a strong yokozuna candidate.
 He had overcome his injuries and showed much more consistency.
 Yokozuna Chiyonofuji and Ōnokuni had both recently retired, and Asahifuji and Hokutoumi were struggling with illness and injury.
 Konishiki took advantage by winning two championships (his 2nd and 3rd overall) in November 1991 and March 1992, with a record in the last three tournaments of 38 wins and 7 losses.
-However, he was denied promotion to yokozuna normally awarded to those with two consecutive tournament wins or an equivalent achievement (Konishiki had three non-consecutive wins), with the chairman of the Yokozuna Deliberation Committee, Hideo Ueda, announcing, "We wanted to make doubly sure that Konishiki is worthy to be a grand champion.
+He was denied promotion to yokozuna, normally awarded to those with two consecutive tournament wins or an equivalent achievement.
+Konishiki had three non-consecutive wins.

+The chairman of the Yokozuna Deliberation Committee, Hideo Ueda, announced, "We wanted to make doubly sure that Konishiki is worthy to be a grand champion.
 Therefore, we decided to wait for another tournament."
-Another member of the committee, Noboru Kojima, said in an interview in the April issue of Bungei Shunjū that Konishiki did not possess hinkaku (品格), a word derived from hin meaning "grace, elegance and refinement".
+Another member of the committee, Noboru Kojima, said in an interview in the April issue of Bungei Shunjū that Konishiki did not possess hinkaku (品格), a word derived from hin, meaning "grace, elegance and refinement".
 His remarks were given the headline, "We Don’t Need a Foreign Yokozuna" in the magazine.

-The controversy arose when The Nihon Keizai Shimbun reported that Konishiki in an interview had alleged racial discrimination was the reason for his being denied promotion.
+A controversy arose when The Nihon Keizai Shimbun reported that Konishiki in an interview had alleged racial discrimination was the reason for his being denied promotion.
 The New York Times subsequently quoted Konishiki as saying, "If I were Japanese, I would be yokozuna already."
 The Japan Sumo Association demanded an apology.
 Konishiki held a press conference during which he made his apology and tearfully denied making the remarks.
 He insisted that The Nihon Keizai Shimbun had misinterpreted his remark, and that he had not spoken to The New York Times, and instead a Hawaiian apprentice Koryu had impersonated him on the telephone.

 Despite the denial, the damage had been done.
 The media furore hampered his preparations for the forthcoming tournament which resulted in a mediocre 9–6 record.
 Konishiki never came close to promotion again.